dockersamples/global-2018-hol/mta-dotnet/README.md

 The new version is available on your same Windows Docker host.
 Browse to the Windows server as before - using the hostname from _Session Information_.

-Here there are 9 containers running as swarm services for my application, and with Docker EE yo can also run Linux containers as a Kubernetes stack.
+Here there are 9 containers running as swarm services for my application, and with Docker Enterprise you can also run Linux containers as a Kubernetes stack.
 You use DTR to ship, scan and sign all your images, and UCP to manage all your apps - a consistent platform for any type of application.